 The stone disk doorway is under a unique enchantment.
-It cannot be moved on its own due to a specialized use of arcane lock.
-To open the door, the would-be user must perform the tune the bards in BM 2: The Performer's Hall were playing.
-It need not be a particularly good or accurate performance; a DC 10 Perform check suffices.
+It cannot be moved on its own due to a specialized use of wizard lock.
+To open the door, the would-be user must perform the tune the thieves in BM 2: The Performer's Hall were playing.
+It need not be a particularly good or accurate performance, though.
 Humming a few bars does nicely.

-Attempts to open the door without doing this cause the runes to flash and arc with electricity, activating the glyph of warding placed upon the door.
-Because of the large puddle on the floor, anyone standing in the water also suffers this damage, not just the PC who opened the door.
-The shallow puddle covers and area 10 feet back from the door.
+Attempts to open the door without doing this cause the runes to flash and arc with electricity, inflicting 1d8+1 points of damage on the opener.
+Because of the large puddle on the floor, anyone standing in the water also suffers this damage, not just the character who opened the door.
+The shallow puddle covers and area 10ft back from the door.

-If PCs cast comprehend languages, or if they make a successful DC 13 Linguistics check, they can make out the musical notation - the same song as the zombie-guards were performing.
+If characters cast read magic or read languages, or if a thief or magicuser closely examines the door (20% chance to read per level), they can make out the musical notation - the same song as the zombie-guards were performing.
 Alternately, one of the performers from BM 2 is carrying a parchment of sheet music containing the same arrangement.